elsuizo/ros-project-generator/README.md

-# Project generator for the Rust client library
+# Cargo sub-command for generate ROS projects for the Rust client library

 ## Usage